dthorburn/RNAseq_Workflows/README.md

 ## Overview
 This pipeline was developed to map RNAseq data using the [STAR](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3530905/) (Spliced Transcripts Alignment to a Reference) 2-pass methodology.
 This pipeline is paired with variant calling using GATK in the repository [dthorburn/Genomic_Read_Processing](https://github.com/dthorburn/Genomic_Read_Processing).
 The pipeline was developed using [Nextfow](https://www.nextflow.io/) version 22.04.4 (version on Imperial HPC; date: 19/07/2022).

+**EDIT:** The Imperial HPC long nodes are no longer available.
+STAR is now more efficient to use as an array job.
+Please use the `starAlign.sh` script instead.
+The 15 samples listed in `00_File_List.txt` are a mix of paired and single end sequencing.
+You will need to change the values to define chromosomes if the number of samples change.

 ### Usage
 Below is the help message from `Mapping.nf` including instructions on how to run the pipeline:
 ```